-During Psychodynamic Psychotherapy Counselling sessions Individuals and Couples become empowered, by understanding themselves and their 'trigger points' better.
+During a Psychodynamic Psychotherapy Counselling session individuals and couples learn to understand themselves and their 'trigger points' better and become 'empowered'.

-I encourage you to talk about your personal experiences, including the present day and your childhood too, in complete confidence.
+I encourage you to talk about your personal experiences, including the present day and your childhood, in complete confidence.
 Talking about and exploring your relationships, and the character you find yourself in at home and at work.

-Focused conversation aims to help you understand your involvement in relationships and offers you the opportunity to transform your part in these relationships.
+Conversation is focused on helping you understand your involvement in family and work relationships and offers you the opportunity to transform your part in these relationships.

-Since 1996 I have been assisting Individuals and Couples to cope with anxiety, bullying, depression, incest, addictions, anger, obsessive-compulsive, paranoia, worries, emotions, sexuality, paedophilia, internet pornography, and chronic fatigue.
+Since 1996 I have been helping Couples and Individuals to cope with anxiety, bullying, depression, incest, addictions, anger, chronic fatigue or FM, obsessive-compulsive, paranoia, worries, emotions, sexuality, paedophilia, internet pornography.

-By talking about your feelings, perhaps of being abandoned, abused, addicted, adopted, anxious, bullied, depressed, divorced, loss, pornography, separated, stressed, suicidal, or concerning low self-esteem or lack of confidence, the individual can become transformed from feeling overwhelmed, to becoming more empowered and assertive.
+By talking about your feelings, perhaps of being abandoned, abused, adopted, anxious, bullied, depressed, divorced, loss, separated, stressed, suicidal, or concerning low self-esteem or lack of confidence, the individual can become transformed from feeling overwhelmed, to becoming more empowered and assertive.

-This approach offers an objective, non-judgemental understanding to life experiences, such as Chronic Fatigue, Fibromyalgia, questioning sexuality and identity, falling in love, engaged to be married, sexual intercourse, becoming pregnant, IVF, abortion, divorce, conception, miscarriage.
+This approach offers an objective, non-judgemental understanding to life experiences, such as Chronic Fatigue, Fibromyalgia, questioning sexuality and identity, falling in love, engaged to be married, sexual intercourse, pregnancy, IVF, conception, miscarriage, abortion, divorce.

-I am committed to a Code of Ethics: dedicated to social diversity without discrimination, and is sensitive to issues of body image, psychosomatic, gender, ethnicity, colour, culture, lifestyle, beliefs, sexual orientation, homosexuality, bi-sexuality, questioning, lesbianism, heterosexuality, transgender, age and disability.
+Committed to a Code of Ethics: I am dedicated to social diversity without discrimination, which is sensitive to issues of body image, psychosomatic, gender, ethnicity, colour, culture, lifestyle, beliefs, sexual orientation, homosexuality, bi-sexuality, questioning, lesbianism, heterosexuality, transgender, age and disability.

 Training, qualifications & experience